OpenNMT/CTranslate2/docs/installation.md

 make install
 ```

 By default, the library is compiled with the [Intel MKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html) backend which should be installed separately.
-See {ref}`installation:build options` to select or add another backend.
+See the {ref}`installation:build options` to select or add another backend.

 ### Compile the Python wrapper